purkkafi/pokegen/README.md

 **What is missing?**

 As you can see from the picture, there are no sprites (though the question mark icons give some kind of suggestion about the colors the Pokémon might be).
-Dex entries arent' also in.
+Dex entries are also not in.
 The script of the game isn't edited, so everybody talks about weird, nonexistent Pokémon like Bulbasaur.
 Apart from that, all important gameplay stuff is there: 151 random Pokémon exist with customized stats, moves, evolution data, etc. and trainers have teams that make sense.

 **How many Pokémon are obtainable?**